Analyzing the Results#

 psg.to_sonata('./inputs/thamlamus_inputs.h5')

 • mapping/time (size 3 or T_times): For the exact times of each recording.
-If the simulation time steps are uniform then the dataset contains 3 values: start_time, stop_time, and time_step (all in ms).
-Otherwise, the will be of size T_times for each recording time since the start of the simulation.
+If the simulation time steps are uniform, the dataset contains 3 values: start_time, stop_time, and time_step (all in ms).
+Otherwise, there will be of size T_times for each recording time since the start of the simulation.

-• node_ids: used to map each column to a specific cell
+• mapping/node_ids: used to map each column to a specific cell

 _images/cell_reports.png

-If the recording is done on point-neurons or one is only recording from the soma, there will be one column in “data” for each node.
-If recording different sections from a multi-compartmental neuron then mapping/index_pointers should be used:
+If the recording is done only on the soma or point-neurons, there will be one column in “data” for each node.
+If recording different sections from a multi-compartmental neuron then mapping/index_pointers can be used:

 _images/segmentation_indexing.jpg

-The CompartmentReport class should be used to pull data from a cell report.
+The CompartmentReport class can be used to read data from a cell report.

 bmtk.utils.reports.compartment import CompartmentReport